 The assessments are there to provide you with clear visibility of your child’s current levels of understanding.
 You may choose to use this part of the learning plan on its own and to create your own plan.
 Why not use our template schedule here to create your own personalised learning plan?

-The weekly lessons all follow the 5-step approach which will introduce, explain and provide opportunities for practice on key topics.
+The weekly lessons all follow the 5-step approach which will introduce, explain and provide opportunities for practise on key topics.
 They are written by teachers, addressed to parents, as mini-lessons including everything you will need so you can work through them together with your child.
 They also all provide suggested follow-on activities for your child to complete independently to test their own understanding, and you can easily keep tabs on their progress through your EdPlace parent account.

 We hope that these resources will enable you to support your child at home during school closures with minimal effort and no stress - hopefully, everyone involved will learn and enjoy themselves!
 The independent practice element has also been specifically designed to ensure that you have some essential free time as a parent to catch up on work or anything else, safe in the knowledge that your child is still learning skills that will be so valuable when they return to school.